Cane Hill Hospital: Post-War developments and decline

+In 1956 Members of Parliament, Norman Dodds and Donald Johnston successfully campaigned for the discharge of patient, Harriet Thornton, aged 53.
+A Pathé News newsreel documented her discharge on 25 October 1956, after 3 1/2 years as a patient.
+In the footage she is shown leaving the hospital in celebration with the two MPs.
+Dodds would later reference the hospital in Commons debates against what he described as "slapdash mental laws" in light of the case.

-By the late 1980s the number of patients had greatly declined, largely due to the recommendations of the Mental Health Act (1983) with its emphasis on care in the community.
+By the late 1980s the number of patients had greatly declined, largely due to the recommendations of the Mental Health Act 1983 with its emphasis on care in the community.
+By 1988 the hospital bed capacity had reduced to 787.
 Following a gradual winding down of hospital services and operations, the entire hospital with the exception of a small secure unit had closed in March 1991.
 The secure unit moved into what had been the Coulsdon Cottage Hospital: in 2006 it held 23 patients and was run by the South London and Maudsley NHS Foundation Trust (SLaM).
 The unit closed in February 2008, with the patients and staff being transferred to the River House, a new Medium Secure Unit at Bethlem Royal Hospital.

+Fires and demolition

 Demolition of Cane Hill started in March 2008 and was completed by the end of 2010.
 Only the chapel, administration building and water tower remained.